coopsdev/pdfium-debian/README.md

 [![Ubuntu-x64](https://github.com/OlexiyKhokhlov/PDFium//actions/workflows/ubuntu-x64.yml/badge.svg)](https://github.com/OlexiyKhokhlov/PDFium//actions/workflows/ubuntu-x64.yml)

 # PDFium

+> 🧱 **Want to install this via `apt` instead of building from source?**
+> Add the Valkyrian Labs unofficial apt repo and install with one command:
+>
+> ```bash
+> wget -qO - https://apt.vaulthalla.sh/pubkey.gpg | sudo tee /etc/apt/trusted.gpg.d/vaulthalla.gpg > /dev/null
+> echo "deb [arch=amd64] https://apt.vaulthalla.sh stable main" | sudo tee /etc/apt/sources.list.d/vaulthalla.list > /dev/null
+> sudo apt update
+> sudo apt install libpdfium-dev
+> ```

 PDFium is an open-source project which was developed by Foxit and Google.
 Google is responsible for some of the most important open-source projects of our time and Foxit is honored to be chosen as the PDF providers for the PDFium project.
 PDFium provides developers the opportunity to leverage a high performance standards-compliant PDF open-source software library to view, search, print PDF documents, and fill form in PDF documents.
-It also has been wrapped into Google’s Chrome browser, which replaced codes that was previously closed source
+It also has been wrapped into Google’s Chrome browser, which replaced codes that was previously closed source.

 ## Difference with mainline

 - Build system is changed to 'cmake' as standard de-facto build tool in the c++ world;
 - JS (V8) and XFA support are disabled without any plans to have them.
 So the result is lightweight and ideally fits for reader programs.
 - Was slightly reduced external dependencies.
-I e was removed `abseil-cpp`;
+I.e. `abseil-cpp` was removed;
-- Is  possible to enable/disable hieroglyph cmaps;
+- It is possible to enable/disable hieroglyph cmaps;

 ## Dependencies